 Why don't machine-made rugs have sprouts?

 Machine-made rugs won't have sprouts because they are looped by machines.
 Machines are able to do what human hands cannot - create an exact number of twists without any inconsistencies.
 Just like hand-spun pottery will have character that a machine-made bowl will not, hand-knotted wool rugs will have sprouts and abrashes.

 Will my rug continue to make new sprouts as I use it more?

 Yes and no. It all depends on the wear and tear on the rug and how well you take care of your rug.
 If your rug is in a high-trafficked area, and you use the wrong type of vacuum on it, you could damage your rug and cause needles sprouts and unraveling.
 However, if you use the right vacuum and take care of your rug properly, less sprouts will show up over time.
 For tips and tricks on cleaning rugs, download our rug cleaning guide for free.
 Oriental rugs are made to last, take care of your precious investment.

 When do rugs start to show sprouts?

 We want to help you find your perfect wool rug.
-If you have any questions about wool rugs, contact us today.
-RugKnots sells authentic, hand-knotted rugs at low factory direct prices.
+If you have any questions about wool rugs or handmade wood sprouting, contact us today.
+RugKnots sells authentic, hand-knotted rugs at low factory-direct prices.
 We promise free shipping on all orders, price matching, and excellent customer service.